 *AS/A Level English (AQA, CIE, Edexcel and OCR)

 I have completed the Keystone training, and have many resources to help students with their studies.
 I have experience in tutoring pupils towards exams, and also in providing confidence boosts in subjects and supporting students with their on going learning.

 Currently, I am tutoring 11+ Maths, English, NVR and VR for students sitting the ISEB for schools such as Dulwich, Westminster and St Pauls.
 I am also working with students across the primary year groups to improve their English and Maths with the long term goal of school entrance or to improve their confidence in the subjects.
-Another student I am working with is completing her A Level in English Literature through self study, and so I am supporting her learning and helping her structure her studies.
+With my older students I am currently working towards English GCSEs.

 I attended Lancaster Girls' Grammar School through to Sixth Form.
 With an extensive programme of extra curricular activities, I developed a strong affinity for the humanities, studying Theatre Studies, English Literature and History at A Level.
 Having achieved the Theatre Prize in both lower and upper sixth form, I went on to study Theatre: Writing, Directing and Performance at the University of York.

 After graduating with a 1st, I formed the award winning theatre company Squabbling House Theatre, which went on to tour productions across four fringe festivals.
 It was my great privilege to direct the all-female world premiere of Phil Porter's 'Blink', as well as create a portfolio of directing and writing work.
 After becoming an independent artist, I gained experience working at both the National Railway Museum and York St. John University, before moving to London to pursue a career as a professional tutor with Keystone Tutors.